Windows OS Hub

 (new-object security.principal.ntaccount "jabrams").translate([security.principal.securityidentifier])

-Checking the Domain and Local Machine SID of a Computer
+Getting the Local Machine and Domain SID of a Computer

 If a Windows computer is joined to an Active Directory domain, it will have two different SIDs.
-The first SID is the local computer identifier (Machine SID), and the second is the unique computer object identifier in AD.
+The first SID is the local computer identifier, or Machine SID.
+The second is the unique computer object security identifier in AD.

 You can get the SID of a computer in the Active Directory domain using the command: